For Faculty

 Proposals are due by February 4th of the year PRIOR to your program.

 Option 2: This option allows the professor to add an international component to a spring course.
 The international component will take place overseas in the country of choice during the January term, Spring Break, or “Maymester.”
-(Only current Rowan students can apply)
+(Only matriculated Rowan students can apply)

 Below are the steps you should take in beginning this process.